Website Article Header copy 5

 What will retail design look like in 2023?

-As part of DesignWeek's series of design in 2023, UXUS CCO and founder George Gottl offers his view on what might happen in retail design over the next year.
+As part of DesignWeek's series of design in 2023, FutureBrand UXUS CCO and founder George Gottl offers his view on what might happen in retail design over the next year.

 12 January, 2023